-10. The web service cannot freely access files and folders outside of the public\html document root folder.
-To enable Apache to follow symbolic links to the /tmp/nodepower folder, back up and then modify the file /lib/system/apache2.service.
+11. The web service cannot freely access files and folders outside of the public_html document root folder.
+To enable Apache to follow symbolic links to the /tmp/nodepower folder, acting as superuser back up and then modify the file /lib/system/system/apache2.service.
 Below the line #PrivateTmp=true insert the line PrivateTmp=false.
 Note that it is a good idea to use comments to indicate where and why a change has been made to a configuration file.
 For example, sudo systemctl daemon-reload